lrose07/JDBC-Campers/README.md

 ### Additional Notes

+The system does not currently support searching by name if there are multiple campers with the same name.

 You must be on a Radford University network or VPN for the database connection to be successful.